 -

-1Preheat your oven to 350°F (175°C).
-Lightly grease a 9-inch (23cm) springform pan and line the bottom with parchment paper for easy release.
+1Begin by setting your oven to 350°F (175°C).
+Prepare a 9-inch (23cm) springform pan by lightly greasing it and lining the base with parchment paper.
+This step ensures the cheesecake releases easily later.

 -

-2In a medium bowl, combine the graham cracker crumbs, sugar, melted butter, and a pinch of salt.
-Mix until the crumbs are evenly moistened.
+2In a medium-sized bowl, stir together the graham cracker crumbs, granulated sugar, melted butter, and a small pinch of salt until the mixture is evenly combined and looks like damp sand.

 -